boundedinfinity/eiab/mkdocs/docs/guide/control-node.md

 ...
 ```

-Help generate some random entropy to key generation.
-This step is mainly
+Help generate some random entropy for key generation.

+!!! note
-required because of running inside the VM.
-This shouldn't be necessary
+    This step is mainly required to generate entropy while running inside a VM.
+This shouldn't
-when running on a physical computer.
+    be necessary when running on a physical computer.

 ```bash
 sudo rngd -r /dev/urandom